 Learn more about some of the side effects that Descovy may cause.

 Usually, nausea caused by Descovy isn’t severe.
-But nausea can be a symptom of more serious side effects of Descovy.
+However, nausea can be a symptom of more serious side effects of Descovy.
 These side effects include liver damage and lactic acidosis (lactic acid buildup in the body).
 See the “Serious side effects” section above for more details on these side effects.

 What you can do